 - compensation for damages related to international exhibitions

 MuIS is a museum information system – a web-based work environment to manage museum collections and keep track of state assets.
 It also helps make the information kept in the museums accessible to the public.
 As of the end of 2018, a description of approximately 3.4 million museum objects has been entered, of which over 1.3 million have digital images and approximately 1.2 million have comprehensive descriptions.

 E-varamu is a joint information portal of Estonian museums, libraries, archives, and other memory institutions.
 Through the portal one can search for information on cultural heritage items recorded in the information systems of various memory institutions.

-In carrying out culture policy, the Ministry of Culture works closely with the National Heritage Board, Estonian Museum Association, ICOM Estonia and the Museum Council.
+In implementing museum policy, the Ministry of Culture works closely with the National Heritage Board, Estonian Museum Association, ICOM Estonia and the Museum Council.

 General information about the museums and the necessary auxiliary materials for museum employees is available on the National Heritage Board website.